HernandezEduin/MINERVA_tensorflow/README.md

 ## Requirements
-To install the various python dependencies (including tensorflow)
+To install the various python dependencies (including tensorflow), make sure you use Python 3.6
 ```
 pip install -r requirements.txt
 ```